Oh Ji-young (golfer)

-Oh Ji-young (오지영, born 3 July 1988) is a South Korean professional golfer currently playing on the LPGA Tour.
+Oh Ji-young (오지영, born 3 July 1988) is a South Korean professional golfer.
+She played on the LPGA Tour.

-Amateur career
+Early life and amateur career

-Oh started playing golf at the age of 12 and was named to the Korean National Team in 2005 at the age of 16.
+In 1988, Oh was born.
+She started playing golf at the age of 12 and was named to the Korean National Team in 2005 at the age of 16.

 In 2006, she came to the United States and enrolled at the Leadbetter Academy.
 She played on the Future Collegians World Tour, a second tier amateur golf league, and won all six events she entered.

-In the fall of 2006 she entered the LPGA Qualifying Tournament as an amateur and finished 9th, earning exempt status on the LPGA Tour for 2007.
-She immediately turning professional.
+In the fall of 2006, she entered the LPGA Qualifying Tournament as an amateur and finished 9th, earning exempt status on the LPGA Tour for 2007.

 Professional career

+Immediately after her success at 2007 LPGA Qualifying School she turned professional.

 In 2007, her best finish was sixth at the Safeway Classic, where she carded a career-low 66 in the opening round.

 In 2008, she earned her first win at the State Farm Classic beating top rookie Yani Tseng in a playoff.

 In 2009, she gained her second win at the Sybase Classic.